yolossn/Prometheus-Basics/README.md

 # Show me how it is done.

 Let’s get our hands dirty and setup prometheus.
 Prometheus is written using golang and all you need is the binary compiled for your operating system.
-Download the binary corresponding to your operating system from [here](https://prometheus.io/download/).
+Download the binary corresponding to your operating system from [here](https://prometheus.io/download/) and add the binary to your path.

 Prometheus exposes its own metrics which can be consumed by itself or another prometheus server.